duckythescientist/BinaryKeyboard/README.md

 The attiny85 on the tinyDev comes blank from the factory, so an ICSP such as the USB-ASP is needed to initially program it with the bootloader.
 A SOIC test clip helps immensely.
 The bootloader can be found [here](https://github.com/micronucleus/micronucleus).
 You may need/want to use the one that ships with the Digispark Arduino installation.

 Install the [Digispark boardstuffs](https://digistump.com/wiki/digispark/tutorials/connecting) to Arduino.

+## BOM
+Resistors and capacitors are generic 0805

+2x 68ohm

+1x 1.5kohm

+1x 100nF

+The two diodes are 3.6V zeners in a SOD-323F package.
+I used MM3Z3V6CCT-ND

+The attiny is ATTINY85-20SURCT-ND

+USB connector is Amphenol 10118194-0001LF (609-4618-1-ND on Digikey)